 Step 4: If no high-risk approval is needed, the student must complete and submit all required materials to register their travel at least four weeks prior to any proposed travel, and before making any financial commitments (i.e. pay deposits, book airfare, arrange accommodation).

 - Independent Travel Questionnaire

 - Assessment of Location/Travel Risk & Review Country Intelligence

 - Acknowledgement of Risk and General Release Form

 Step 5: Once travel is submitted and/or approved by the ITOC, the student will be required to complete post-approval/pre-departure materials.
 These include:

 - Complete a Pre-Departure Orientation & Quiz online through Canvas

 - Register for STEP (or the equivalent for non-US citizens)

 - Download the AlertTraveler App

-- Submit information for independent side travel while they are abroad (defined as situations where the student is leaving their primary travel location during their set FSU dates)
+- Submit information for independent side travel while they are abroad (anytime when the student is leaving their primary travel location during their approved FSU dates)